 Temporary Event Notice (TEN)

-If you're organising a temporary event and want to serve or sell alcohol, provide late night refreshment, or put on regulated entertainment, you'll need to complete a temporary event notice (TEN).
+If you're organising a temporary event you will need to complete a temporary event notice (TEN).
 A TEN is a form that you provide to the local council, the police and environmental health, letting them know about the planned event.
 A TEN can be given in respect of both indoor and outdoor events.
 "Premises" for the purposes of the Act means any place, whether indoors or outdoors.

 There are two types of TEN: